Matt-Wild/faithful/README.md

   - KingEnderBrine
   - Mystical Chicken

-- ... and thank you to our Discord members who helped to refine Faithful through suggestions, bug reports and more!
+- And thank you to our Discord members who helped to refine Faithful through suggestions, bug reports and more!
   - Expakun
   - MiztarPi314
   - gaylesbean